nourishing niki logo

 Cream Cheese: It’s cheesecake, so obviously you will need SOME cream cheese.
 You can use shop-bought OR you can make your own!
 You can try my Cashew Cream Cheese recipe.

-Biscoff Spread: A well-known fact to most vegans is that Biscoff spread is vegan!
+Biscoff cookie butter spread: A well-known fact to most vegans is that Biscoff cookie butter spread is vegan!
 If you’ve not yet tried it – YOU NEED TO!
-You can purchase some from most grocery stores or you can try the one I use and use the discount code KITS5 for a discount (not an affiliate link).
+You can purchase Biscoff cookie butter some from most grocery stores or you can try the one I use and use the discount code KITS5 for a discount (not an affiliate link).

 Maple Syrup: You won’t need much, but just to add a little bit more sweetness.
 You could use honey or agave syrup instead if you prefer.